• Skip to primary navigation

 Instructions

-• Brush both sides of the chicken pieces with mustard, and sprinkle with garlic powder and cayenne.
+• Brush both sides of the chicken pieces with mustard and sprinkle them with garlic powder and cayenne.

-• Heat a nonstick double-burner griddle (or two large nonstick skillets) over medium heat for about 2 minutes.
+• Heat a nonstick double-burner griddle or two large nonstick skillets over medium heat for about 2 minutes.
 Brush with olive oil.
 Fry the chicken tenders until browned and cooked through (their internal temperature should reach 165ºF), about 3 minutes on each side.
+Use two wide spatulas to flip them, not tongs - this will ensure the parmesan coating stays intact.

 Notes

-If working in batches, keep the cooked chicken tenders in a 200 degrees F oven while you're cooking more batches.
+• If working in batches, keep the cooked chicken tenders in a 170°F oven while you're cooking more batches.

-The main challenge when making this recipe is that grated parmesan doesn't adhere to chicken as well as traditional coatings.
-The finer the cheese is grated and the drier it is, the better it will adhere.
+• The main challenge when making this recipe is that grated parmesan doesn't adhere to chicken as well as traditional coatings.
+The finer the cheese and the drier it is, the better it will adhere.

 Nutrition per Serving